 7) Apply the latest technologies and knowledge, up to date as per market demands

 In a niche area like Edible Gardens, the project consultants work on understanding what the client wants to achieve out of the project.
 Are they growing the edibles for consumption within the campus or a for-profit venture?
-The project consultants then further work on educating their clients on the food production, waste management processes involved in edible gardens.
+The project consultants then further work on educating their clients on the food production, waste management consultant processes involved in edible gardens.
 An important step of land preparation is also involved, where project consultants need to educate their clients on how to prepare the land for the edibles that are grown.
 The last step involves marketing the produce grown from edible gardens (if the edible garden is a for-profit venture).